 The PP recipient would generally be required to continue to look for any suitable work (220.127.116.11) available, which should not preclude their ability to undertake the employment or course of study.
 The PP recipient would be required to seek temporary, part-time or casual work, even if only for a short period.
 The rationale for this is in case the course or job doesn't take place as expected.
 It keeps the PP recipient in the job market for other vacancies and perhaps better offers.

 There is no need to adjust a job seeker's requirements if they have a break less than or equal to 4 weeks that is outside their control.
 If the break is greater than 4 weeks then the job seeker is required to undertake other suitable activities such as job search, for the period of the break.
 The EPP should be revised to include the adjusted requirements.

 Exception: Separate rules apply to principal carer parents where the activity is casual part-time paid employment.
 Breaks or holidays in casual part-time work beyond the control of the parent of any duration can result in the principal carer parent being required to undertake other suitable activities (job search in particular) for any fortnight in which the 30 hours part-time work requirement is not met.
 Breaks or holidays in permanent part-time work will not result in principal carer parents having to undertake other activities as long as their basic rate of income support does not increase during the holiday (i.e. they receive the same level of employment income during the break).
 An exception is made during employer initiated shut down periods.
 Refer to 'Employer initiated shut down period over the long school holiday break' outlined above.

-Example: The job seeker may have a reduced capacity due to a recurrent medical condition or unexpected child care responsibilities and are unable to make suitable alternative arrangements.
+Example: The job seeker may have a reduced capacity due to a recurrent medical condition or unexpected child care responsibilities and is unable to make suitable alternative arrangements.

 PP recipients with mandatory participation requirements must provide information about their efforts to obtain work.
 The application for payment form is designed to monitor these efforts.